We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- An ear infection has not gone away 10-14 days after using antibiotic ear drops
+- an ear infection has not gone away 10-14 days after using antibiotic ear drops

-- The person has lost their hearing
+- the person has lost their hearing

-- The infections persistently reoccur
+- the infections persistently reoccur

-The Centers for Disease Control and Prevention (CDC) also recommend that a person should not attempt to remove earwax from their ears, as it is the earwax that helps to protect the ear from infection.
+The Centers for Disease Control and Prevention (CDC) also recommend that people do not attempt to remove earwax from their ears, as it is the earwax that helps protect the ear from infection.